Skip to main content

 boolean (default false) Click here for demo

-Pass true to update rule values that represent lists with proper arrays instead of comma-separated strings.
-This prop applies when valueEditorType is "multiselect" and when a rule's operator is "between", "notBetween", "in", or "notIn".
+Updates rule values representing lists with proper arrays instead of comma-separated strings.
+Applies when valueEditorType is "multiselect" or operator is "between", "notBetween", "in", or "notIn".

 For example, the default behavior for the "between" operator might produce this rule: